-Prof. Quinn writes on corporate law, mergers & acquisitions, transaction structures and private ordering.
-His work has appeared in numerous journals including the UC Davis Law Review, University of Cincinnati Law Review, the Journal of Corporation Law, and the Delaware Journal of Corporate Law among others.
-Prof. Quinn is co-author of a leading M&A casebook, Mergers & Acquisitions: Law, Theory and Practice (West) with Prof. Steven D. Solomon and Prof. Claire Hill.
-Prof. Quinn is also author of a corporate law casebook, Corporations: Cases and Materials, 6th Ed.(Amazon).
+Quinn’s work has appeared in numerous journals, including the UC Davis Law Review, University of Cincinnati Law Review, Journal of Corporation Law, Marquette Law Review, University of Richmond Law Review, the Harvard Business Law Review Online, and Delaware Journal of Corporate Law, among others.
+He is the co-author of a leading M&A casebook, Mergers & Acquisitions: Law, Theory and Practice (West Academic) with Steven Davidoff Solomon and Claire Hill.
+He is also co-author of a leading corporate law casebook, Cases and Materials on Corporations (9th Ed.)
+(Aspen) with John C. Coffee and Ronald J. Gilson.
+Quinn is also author of an open-source corporate law casebook, Introduction to the Law of Corporations: Cases and Materials (Harvard Library Innovation Lab).

-Prof. Quinn is a regularly cited in the media for his legal analysis and commentary on current merger transaction deal developments.
-Prof. Quinn also blogs on legal developments in corporate governance and mergers & acquisitions at the M&A Law Prof Blog.
+Quinn is regularly cited in the media for his legal analysis and commentary on current merger transaction deal developments.

-In addition, Prof. Quinn has written extensively on issues of legal reform in post-Socialist Asia, particularly Vietnam.
-Prof. Quinn, a fluent Vietnamese speaker, was the resident director for the Fulbright Economics Teaching Program in Ho Chi Minh City from 1994-2000.
-Until 2018, Prof. Quinn served as a founding board member for the Trust for University Innovation in Vietnam (TUIV).
-TUIV is a 501(c)(3) organization with a mission to improve institutional innovation in Vietnam’s system of higher education and the sponsoring entity for the Fulbright University of Vietnam, a new private non-profit liberal arts university in Ho Chi Minh City, Vietnam.
+A fluent Vietnamese speaker, Quinn was the resident director for the Fulbright Economics Teaching Program in Ho Chi Minh City from 1994-2000.
+Until 2018, Prof. Quinn served as a founding board member for the Trust for University Innovation in Vietnam, the sponsoring entity for the Fulbright University of Vietnam, a private non-profit liberal arts university in Ho Chi Minh City, Vietnam.